Center for Faculty Excellence

 The Joy and Responsibility of Teaching Well and Integrated Course Design for Significant Learning

-This faculty development workshop will be held Tuesday, 23 April, 2013 Haig Room of Jefferson Library at the U.S. Military Academy at West Point.
-The guest speaker will be Dr Stewart Ross, the Founding Director of the Center for Excellence in Teaching and Learning at Minnesota State, Mankato.
+This faculty development workshop was held Tuesday, 23 April, 2013 Haig Room of Jefferson Library at the U.S. Military Academy at West Point.
+The guest speaker was Dr Stewart Ross, the Founding Director of the Center for Excellence in Teaching and Learning at Minnesota State, Mankato.
 He is a Senior Associate with Dee Fink and Associates and has given over 100 workshops related to university teaching in the past 5 years.

-The Joy and Responsibility of Teaching Well keynote address will describe the importance of continuous improvement as college teachers and how we might reflect and improve.
+The Joy and Responsibility of Teaching Well keynote address described the importance of continuous improvement as college teachers and how we might reflect and improve.

 Integrated Course Design covers the significance of course design within the array of tasks involved in teaching, and Identifies “Dreams” for student learning.
-Dr. Ross will introduce the overall model of Integrated Course Design and work on understanding and taking the initial steps toward applying the key components.
+Dr. Ross introduced the overall model of Integrated Course Design and work on understanding and taking the initial steps toward applying the key components.

-In 2012, we co-sponsored the following workshops, also with the USMA Faculty Development Committee.
+In AY 2012, we co-sponsored the following workshops, also with the USMA Faculty Development Committee.

 This faculty development workshop was held Wednesday, 25 April, 2012 in the Haig Room of Jefferson Library at the U.S. Military Academy at West Point.
 The guest speaker was Dr. Joseph Lowman, author of Mastering the Techniques of Teaching (Jossey-Bass; 2nd edition,1995) .